Illinois Times

-Illinois Times is a weekly free newspaper (distributed every Thursday) based in Springfield, Illinois.
+Illinois Times is a weekly free newspaper (distributed every Thursday) based in Springfield, Illinois, United States.

 Founded in 1975, the newspaper was acquired in 1977 by Fletcher Farrar Sr., a Mount Vernon businessman who employed his son, Fletcher, Jr. (Bud), as editor.
 The senior Farrar died in 1995; his son sold the paper two years later.
 Farrar Jr. reacquired control in 2002 and returned as editor in 2008.
-The newspaper distributes about 28,000 copies at more than 400 locations in the Springfield, Illinois area.
+The newspaper distributes about 20,000 copies at more than 400 locations in the Springfield, Illinois area.